 Every business has its own unique needs.
 So, when choosing the best hosting solution for your SaaS product do your due diligence and identify which services you’d like to move to an external cloud provider.

-Some of these services include automated server backups, web hosting, adequate cloud storage space, VPN, DDoS Protection, Content Management, security, and an extensive array of other services.
+Some of these services include automated server backups, web hosting, storage-focused VPS, adequate cloud storage space, VPN, DDoS Protection, SD-WAN networks, Content Management, security, and an extensive array of other services.